-- dark green and orange vegetables
+- Dark green and orange vegetables

-- orange fruit
+- Fresh, frozen or canned fruits

-- whole grain and enriched products
+- Whole grain and enriched products

-- lower fat foods and milk products
+- Lower fat foods and milk products

-- leaner meats, poultry and fish
+- Leaner meats, poultry and fish

-- dried peas, beans and lentils
+- Dried peas, beans and lentils

 Eating Well with Canada's Food Guide gives a range of servings for each food group.
-When you are pregnant or breastfeeding you need extra energy, so you will need more than the minimum number of servings.
+Follow the guidelines for breastfeeding mothers.

 You do not need to increase the calcium in your diet while breastfeeding.